caseyfee/Horsieon-Accessibility/README.md

 ## Usage

-A screenshot is included below of the site and INDEX file.
-Both are saved here:
+A screenshot is included below of the site.
+Saved here:

 /Users/caseyfee/Documents/Working Files/Challenge 1/Horsieon-Accessibility/assets/images